drogonframework/drogon-docs/ENG-16-Coroutines.md

 ### Using coroutines

 Each and every coroutine in drogon is suffixed with `Coro`.
-E,g. `db->execSqlSync()` becomes `db->execSqlCoro()`. `client->sendRequestSync()`  becomes `client->sendRequestCoro()`, so on and so forth.
+E,g. `db->execSqlSync()` becomes `db->execSqlCoro()`. `client->sendRequest()`  becomes `client->sendRequestCoro()`, so on and so forth.
 All coroutines return an _resumable_ object.
 Then `co_await` on the object results in a value.
 The framework is free to use the thread to process IO and tasks when it's awaiting results to arrive - that's the beauty of coroutines.
 The code looks syncrynous; but it's in fact asyncrynously.

 For example, querying the number of users exists in the database: